ludwigcederberg/webcrawler/README.md

 Next steps include adding HTML parsing for targeted data extraction, expanding storage options to a database, and refining thread efficiency with advanced scheduling.

----

-Building this project was a great learning experience in multithreaded programming, and I’m excited to keep enhancing it!